 Insurance Education for On-the-Job Protection

-Workers’ compensation insurance protects a business owner from the employer's statutory oblication to provide coverage for its employees who experience a work-related injury or illness on business premises or due to business operations.
+Workers’ compensation insurance protects a business owner from the employer's statutory obligation to provide coverage for its employees who experience a work-related injury or illness on business premises or due to business operations.
 Nearly all U.S. states require employers to purchase a workers’ compensation insurance policy to cover employees.
-The law provides workers compensation as the sole remedy for an injured employee.
+The law provides workers' compensation as the sole remedy for an injured employee.
 Check with your state insurance department to understand what is required for your specific business type.